Mohan Yadav

-Mohan Yadav (born 25 March 1965) is an Indian politician and businessman serving as the current Chief Minister of Madhya Pradeshand also serving as leader of the house in legislative assembly.
+Mohan Yadav (born 25 March 1965) is an Indian politician serving as the current Chief Minister of Madhya Pradesh and also serving as leader of the house in legislative assembly.
 A member of the Bharatiya Janata Party, he represents Ujjain South constituency as Member of Legislative Assembly of Madhya Pradesh since 2013.

 Early life and education

-On 25 March 1965, Mohan Yadav was born in ujjain MP.
-He is married to Seema Yadav, and together they have three children- one daughter and two sons.
+On 25 March 1965, Mohan Yadav was born in Ujjain, Madhya Pradesh.
+He is married to Seema Yadav, and together they have three children — one daughter and two sons.

 Yadav graduated from Vikram University with a Bachelor of Science (B.Sc.) degree.
-He further pursued his academic interests and completed LLB, Master of Arts (MA), Master of Business Administration (MBA), and Doctorate of Philosophy (PhD) degrees from the same university.